Social Media Marketing and the retailer – a discussion on social media movement to use these platforms as a customer service platform

 1. Add geotag.
-Add this feature in your contact page of your website as it will help your site’s ranking for those ‘local searches’.
+Add this feature in the contact page of your website as it will help your site’s ranking for those ‘local searches’.

 3. Organic search.
-Remember to add local key words in your website to enhance SEO; such as Montreal, Toronto sales office, HO is in Mtl, Quebec and so on.
+Remember to add local keywords in your website to enhance SEO; for example Montreal, Toronto sales office, HO is in Mtl, Quebec and so on.

-Why is this important?
-Because many people search online for local business.
+Why is SEO important?
+Because today we start online, people search online for local business.
 We do it all the time.

 Oh, you are probably wondering what about small B2B companies?
 Just as I suspected, most of the current Social Media platforms are not a good fit for small B2B companies.
 Funny enough, there were lots of other companies attending the seminar who were hoping for the same – find the secret sauce in Social Media for B2B businesses.

-After an engaging discussion on all social media platforms during which everyone agreed that LinkedIn was the best platform for small B2B companies but it wasn’t the lead generator as traditional methods (i.e. trade shows, cold calling, newsletter and so on).
+However, we did have an engaging discussion on all social media platforms during which everyone agreed that LinkedIn was the best platform for B2B companies.
+LinkedIn is not the lead generator as traditional methods (i.e. trade shows, cold calling, newsletter and so on).
 As of 2019, things have changed for many social media platforms.
 Today, LinkedIn should be used to network, a long-tail sales lead generator.

 Which now leads me to think, what next?
 What’s the next big idea?
 I’ve got my thinking cap on…..